 "Brian Jones came over and said "Are you playing a harmonica or a harp on "Love Me Do"?"
 He knew I'd got this bottom note and he suspected I was...
 I said a harmonica, you know, with a button... which wasn't real funky blues enough I suppose, but you couldn't get "Hey Baby" licks on a blues harp and we were also doing "Hey Baby" by Bruce Chanel at that time."

-Clearly, Lennon is using the term "harp" to denote a diatonic harmonica and "harmonica" to describe the chromatic harmonica.
+It is clear that Lennon is using the term "harp" to denote a diatonic harmonica and "harmonica" to describe the chromatic harmonica.
+Similarly, on a 1963 BBC Radio session ("Pop Go The Beatles 2"), the presenter refers to Lennon's harmonica and and Lennon corrects him:

 So... it was a chromatic harmonica, but a chromatic in what key?
 In his article Little Child: The Harmonica in Beatle Music, Greg Panfile suggests that Lennon used a chromatic in the key of G. Well, it is possible to play both riffs on a G chromatic - of course, it is possible to play these notes on a chromatic tuned in any key.
 However, Lennon definitely did not use a G chromatic.
 At a few points during the opening riff, he stumbles a little and plays snatches of notes next to the note he was intending to play.
 In particular, when going for the first note of the opening riff (an F natural) he hits the next note above it.
 Slowing the piece down on a computer, it is possible to identify that note as an A. The next highest note to the F on a G chromatic would be a G, so that rules out a G chrom for this piece.
 A chromatic in the key of C would seem to be the most likely option and this is confirmed by a couple of slight slips when Lennon is playing the G note and accidentally hits a C along with it.
 Final evidence is the fact the F# is the only note in this tune that would require the button of a C chromatic to be pushed in - when he plays the second "Someone to love..." riff in the middle of the song without the vocals, you can hear a slight bump at the start of the F# note, sounding very much like a fractionally late button push.
 It might also be significant that the F# is the only note which lacks that characteristic warbling hand vibrato that almost all the other notes have if they are held for any length of time.
 I suspect that Lennon's hand was otherwise occupied by pushing the button!